p3droparamo/p3droparamo/README.md

 ## Hi there 👋

 I am a data researcher and analyst with social sciences background and professional experience in IT systems.
-Specialist in quantitative and qualitative analysis, with advanced skills in statistical tools, data visualization, and technology systems management.
-Demonstrated ability to design research, process information, and effectively communicate results for strategic decision-making
+Specialist in quantitative and qualitative analysis, with advanced skills in statistical tools (Python, SQL, Pandas, Sci-kit learn), data visualization (Plotly, Dash, Seaborn, Tableau, Matplotlib), and technology systems management.
+Demonstrated ability to design research, process information with modern analytics tools (SQLAlchemy, SPSS), and effectively communicate results for strategic decision-making
 <!--
 **p3droparamo/p3droparamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.